1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 1998-S Close AM FS-901 DCAM Penny Value

-To identify this variety, examine the letters “A” and “M” in AMERICA which virtually touch at their bases, rather than the separated spacing intended for proof coins.
-Additionally, the designer’s “FG” initials appear farther from the Lincoln Memorial base on Close AM specimens, and the “G” lacks the horizontal serif found on Wide AM varieties.
-Collectors should also check the positioning of the “A” in AMERICA relative to the “T”s in STATES – on Close AM coins, it leans toward the second “T” rather than being centered.
+To identify this variety, examine the “A” and “M” in AMERICA — on Close AM coins, these letters virtually touch at their bases rather than showing the wider gap intended for proof dies.
+The “FG” initials also sit farther from the Memorial base on Close AM specimens, and the “G” lacks the horizontal serif found on Wide AM coins.

-According to auction data, a PR70 DCAM specimen achieved $5,160 in February 2024, while PR69 DCAM examples typically command hundreds to thousands of dollars depending on their cameo contrast and preservation.
+A PR70 DCAM specimen of this FS-901 variety achieved $5,160 in February 2024, while PR69 DCAM examples typically command hundreds to thousands of dollars depending on cameo contrast and surface preservation.
+This recent 2024 sale confirms that collector demand for top-grade examples continues to grow.

 1998-S Close AM FS-901 DCAM Penny Price/Grade Chart